 Minecraft zombie villages

 Finding a village in Minecraft is half the battle, but once you arrive to a haven of goodies, a welcome from the local villagers and wonderful offerings from the village occupants, it will all seem worth it.
-Just be sure to be kind to the villagers if you see an iron golem roaming about, they don’t take kindly to their villagers being attacked or hustled.
-If you need somewhere to store your loot and items acquired from villager traders, our guide to building a Minecraft house will give you all the inspiration you need.
+Just be sure to be kind to the villagers if you see an iron golem roaming about; they don’t take kindly to their villagers being attacked – even accidentally.
+And if villager houses aren’t quite to your taste, then build your own Minecraft house nearby, or even one of the considerably more spectacular Minecraft builds featured in our inspirational list.

 Additional contributions from Gina Lees and Marloes Valentina Stella.